Farza03/tmp-rules/tmp-rules.md

 **§2.4 - Incorrect Way / Inappropriate Overtaking***

 Driving the incorrect way down a road.
-Overtaking or undertaking another player in an area of extremely low FPS and/or in areas with large amounts of traffic and/or resulting in an accident or anything similar.
+Overtaking or undertaking another player in an area of extremely low FPS and/or in highly populated areas and/or resulting in an accident or anything similar.
 This also includes overtaking or undertaking on any one-lane in each direction road where there is excessive traffic such as a traffic jam.
-Areas with a large amount of traffic are considered to be 25+ players.

 **§2.5 - Reckless Driving***